Product was successfully added to your shopping cart.

 RESPECT,, Newly established rules must be obeyed, and therefore staff must be encouraged to stick to them.
 It’s a simple case of routinely doing what needs to be done, so that 5S does indeed become a matter of routine.

 Method created by the TPS, Toyota Production System

 The 5S method has been developed by the Toyota group in the Toyota Production System context.
 The 5S approach aims to improve the employee's working environment, but it is not the only Lean method created by Toyota.
 Inspired by Fordism, Toyotism has proven to be efficient and has been further developed to create the 5S.
 This remodelled technique has proven itself over time.
 It is a company management tool aiming at:

 The objectives of the 5S method

 More than just a simple technique for keeping order, 5S is first and foremost a participative management method that gets employees involved in improving the organization of a workplace.
-This action calls for participation at every level in the hierarchy.
+This action calls for participation at every level of the hierarchy.

-All five parts of 5S are vital when embarking on a continual improvement initiative.
+All five parts of 5S are vital when embarking on a continuous improvement initiative.
 They help share the necessary mindset for continual improvement.

 Benefits in terms of direct results

 Benefits in terms of behavior

 - Communicating and leading a team based on well-defined topics (the five “S”)